mendersoftware/integration/extra/README-release_tool.md

 released.
 This command is automatically invoked when the script starts, but one can say no if it's not desired.

+#### Put followed branch names into docker-compose

+This action updates the docker-compose YAML files to point to the branch names that the current release is following.
+The typical use of this action is after having branched integration, and started the release process using the `release_tool.py` script, you run this to record the all the new branch references in the new version.

+For example, if you just branched integration version 1.2.x, this still has YAML files that point to master.
+By using this action, you can update all of them to point to the respective 1.x.x branches.

 ## Verifying integration references